ModernHumanAnatomy/MHACapstone/docs/index.md

     - Involve the characterization of a structure (or structures) ranging in scale anywhere from molecular to organismal or gross levels of organization.
     - Include at least one (and preferably more) of the following: 2D images, 3D images, animations or 3D models.

 So, your Capstone project should generate new info or expand on current information; it should not just collate what is already known.
 That is, you must move beyond simply reporting factual information to generating new factual information of your own in a manner that distills the anatomical, research, analytical, and presentation knowledge that you have acquired over the course of your capstone experience.

 Also, this is an Anatomy Program, so your Capstone Project should **characterize a biological structure** (or structures) at any scale ranging from the molecular to the organismal to the gross level.

 Finally, in recognition of the Modern component our program, your project must also include **some kind of imaging** as part of the analysis.
 2D images, 3D volumes, 3D Surface models, and/or 3D Animations all meet this requirement.

 ## Getting Started

 1. Review the [Required Assignments](assignments.md) page for an overview of the work entailed
-2. Peruse the two [Capstone Timelines](timeline.md) and select the timeline best for you
+2. Review the [Capstone Project Timelines](timeline.md) page and select the timeline best for you
-4. Identify a Mentor and Fill out the Capstone Authorization Packet
+3. Identify a Mentor and Fill out the Capstone Authorization Packet
-5. Register for Capstone and sign up for a Canvas Page to submit your assignments
+4. Register for Capstone and sign up for a Canvas Page to submit your assignments